anudit/m2m/README.md

-# m2m
+# Converts A Medium article to Markdown

-Converts A Medium article to Markdown
+Use `python main.py` to convert any medium article to Markdown.